 The HEC-RAS model was used to evaluate the extent of floodplain inundation as a function of flows at the USGS Horse Creek at SR 72 near Arcadia, FL (No. 02293710) gage.
 Then HEC-GeoRAS, a geo-processing accessory to HEC-RAS that incorporates a digital elevation layer, was used to import the HEC-RAS model water surface profile simulation data into ArcGIS for spatial mapping of the extent of the floodplain inundation for the baseline flow scenario.
 A prescriptive standard allowing up to 15% change in floodplain inundation from the baseline condition was adopted to define the limit beyond which further withdrawals would result in significant harm.
-Because the inundation of the floodplain by river flows occurs predominantly during Block 3, which has a wide range of flows, the District identified two percent-of-flow reductions protective of both out-of-bank floodplain inundation (Block 3a) and high flow pulse flooding events (Block 3b).
+Inundation of the floodplain by river flows occurs predominantly during Block 3, which has a wide range of flows.
+To protect the various floodplain habitats, three percent-of-flow reductions were identified: Block 3a for out-of-bank floodplain inundation (swamps), Block 3b for inundation of lowland floodplains and Block 3c for infrequent and extreme high pulse flooding events (leading to inundation of upland floodplains).
 Both total area of inundation and duration of inundation were considered.